 BIRDS

 Lucklawhill is an important site for observing raptors.
 Quarry development has already adversely affected raptors.
 Peregrines (a red list species which is at risk of extinction) that had nested in the quarry left the site a few years after the last quarry extension.
+73 bird species have been recorded within 1km of the mast at the top of Lucklawhill.
+Of these 22 are Scottish Biodiversity List species.
+The site holds resident populations of birds which are on the Birds of Conservation Concern 2021.

 -